Chapter 6 : Three Conversations

 “I know, I know.
 Their story deeply shocked me too.
 It still does.
 But do you know the most important thing I will always remember about last night, Molly?”

 “The love.
 The love and friendship those three have for each other is extraordinary, beautiful.
 The love that was behind Harry’s walk into the forest, that is something else again.
 And then there’s our two youngest.
-They are both very much in love, and the people they love return it in full force.
-It’s not puppy love.”
+They are both very much in love with people who return it in full force.
+We are not talking about teenage crushes here.”

 “It is pretty clear they have the life-bond.
-They are still very young for that to have happened.
-Times like they’ve been through this year can often bring it on early, though.
+They are still very young for that to have formed.
+Times like they’ve been through this year can bring it on early, though.
 It did with us.”

-“I’m sure you’re right about the life-bond but I now think it formed between them some time ago, maybe as early as their third year.”
+“I’m sure you’re right about the life-bond but I now think it formed between them some time ago, maybe as early as their fourth year.”

 “Are you sure?
 Merlin knows they’ve faced enough danger together over the years, but that young?
 That’s very, very rare.”